malramsay64/phd-thesis/06_Melting_Behaviour/results.md

 at the start of the simulation persists and possibly even extends throughout the simulation, still remaining after a time of \num{2e6} (@fig:pg_crystal_top_end).

+## Anomalously Slow Growth Rates

+In the study of many different crystals, the growth rates between the different crystal faces can vary by as much as three orders of magnitude. [@Reinhart2018;@Burke1988] This huge difference between growth rates indicates that the growth of the crystal is significantly more

+In a study of two similar alloys @Tang2013 attributed the difference in crystal growth rates to the ordering of atoms in the interface, with the faster glass former displaying ordering much further from the boundary of the crystal.
+This observation is supported by the work of @Reinhart2018 where in studying Janis particles, the stricter the geometric constraints of the crystal phase, the slower the growth rate.
+While in work on Lennard Jones Particles,
+@Burke1988 attribute the slow growth rate of the (111) crystal face to the degeneracy of fcc and hcp stacking, with many stacking faults arising during the freezing process as a result.

+While the Wilson-Frenkel theory has a characteristic timescale of diffusion it may be that for more complicated crystal structures, such as Janus Particles, [@Reinhart2018] clathrates [@Yagasaki2016] and molecular crystals the diffusion may no longer be the relevant characteristic timescale.
+This is important for molecular crystals, where one of the major results has been the decoupling of the rotational relaxation time and the diffusion constant, with the rotational relaxation getting slower much faster than the dynamics.

+### Comparison to Lewis--Wahnström

+While it is difficult to make a direct comparison to the Lewis--Wahnström model as there is no data published on crystal melting rates, only growth rates. [@Pedersen2011] The growth of a Lewis--Wahnström crystal from zero to all 356 molecules in the simulation occurs over a period of $\approx 5\tau_S$.
+The *fastest* melting rate measured for the trimer molecule is $\approx 0.4 \tau_R$ meaning in the same timescale less than 2 layers of the crystal will have melted.
+As an estimate, the dynamics of the melting and growth of the Trimer molecule are at least an order of magnitude slower than for the Lewis--Wahnström model.

+It is interesting to compare the growth of Lennard--Jones discs, in 2D the crystal forms almost instantaneously, [@cite] with simulations using binary mixtures to prevent the crystallisation.
+In 3D, DJ particles create the crystal far slower often introducing packing defects.
+It is intriguing that this relationship flips for a molecular system.

+The 2D molecules are so much slower as a result of the rotational constraints.
+As presented in @sec:Dynamics, rotational motion is required for translational motion to occur, and being two dimensional, the trimer can lock up.
+In 3D, the rotations are not so constrained, with alternate degrees of freedom available to allow further rotation.

+The melting rates measured are the slowest melting rates measured by molecular dynamics simulation.
+With simulation timescales orders of magnitude longer than comparable studies. [@Reinhart2018;@Benjamin2015;@Tang2013;@Yagasaki2016]